modal-inria/MixtComp/MixtComp/docs/algoDesc.md

 - Gibbs for run
   - similar to SEM for burn-in, except that storeGibbsRun will record the missing variables and class labels at each iteration, and perform an imputation based on the mean / mode on the last iteration

 The *GibbsStrategy* can go wrong, for example if an individual has a 0 probability in every class (there are `nSemTry_`).
-The difference with `SemStrategy` is that, once initialization has been performed, there can be no error, because parameters have already been estimated, therefor degeneracy is not a problem.
+The difference with `SemStrategy` is that, once initialization has been performed, there can be no error, because parameters have already been estimated, therefore degeneracy is not a problem.
 This is why `GibbsStrategy::runGibbs` returns `void`, not a `std::string`.

 There is a try / catch exception handling, which main purpose is to avoid crashes.
 In a normal run, it is impossible for `t_{ik}` values to be `nan`.
 However, errors in implementations in the model can lead to this.
 To avoid this kind of problems, an exception can be thrown from `MixtureComposer::eStepCompleted`.
 The program will then end normally, urging the user to contact the maintainer.